robannable/DAG/README.md

 # Diegetic Artefact Generator 🎭

-A specialized AI tool that generates speculative documents and artifacts for architectural projects, helping explore and communicate the social, cultural, and practical implications of spatial interventions.
+A specialized AI tool that generates speculative documents and artefacts for architectural projects, helping explore and communicate the social, cultural, and practical implications of spatial interventions.

 ## Quick Start